 * A new edition of Super Consciousness: The Quest for the Peak Experience, with a foreword by Colin Stanley, was published by Watkins in December 2019.
 The book was published originally by Watkins in 2009.
-Watkins is to follow this with new editions of Mysteries (1978) in June 2020, with a new foreword by Colin Stanley, and Beyond the Occult (1988), with a preface by Colin Stanley, aptly at Halloween 2020, thus completing Watkins' reissue of Colin Wilson's 'Occult trilogy', begun with The Occult (originally published in 1971), reprinted in 2015.
+Watkins following this with new editions of Mysteries (1978) in June 2020, with a new foreword by Colin Stanley, and Beyond the Occult (1988), with a preface by Colin Stanley, aptly at Halloween 2020, thus completing Watkins' reissue of Colin Wilson's 'Occult trilogy', begun with The Occult (originally published in 1971), reprinted in 2015.

 * A new edition of the classic Colin Wilson collection, The Essential Colin Wilson, first published in 1985, now updated and introduced by Wilson's bibliographer Colin Stanley, was published in May, 2019, as The Ultimate Colin Wilson: Writings on Mysticism, Consciousness and Existentialism (Watkins Publishing).
 It includes all of the original volume – for which the contents were selected, edited and introduced by Wilson himself – plus six essential post-1985 essays and chapters chosen by Stanley and other Wilson experts.